adamsilver/adamsilver.io-jekyll/_drafts/2019-01-01-dont-use-ajax-to-remedy-personalised-content-on-cached-pages.md

 ---
 layout: post
-title:  "Don't use AJAX to remedy personalisated content on cached pages"
+title:  "Don't use AJAX to remedy personalised content on cached pages"
 date:   2019-01-01 09:00:01
 categories:
 ---

 Sometimes, developers (usually server-side) are on a pursuit to reduce page-load time by utilising content caching [[0](#ref0)].
 This is useful until a page contains personalised content, meaning this type of caching can't neccessarily be used, as a user might receive the cached version of somebody elses personalised content.
 The problem arises with the suggestion that this can be solved using AJAX, to request (and render) the personalised content and this is problematic for several reasons.

-## Personalised content?

 Before discussing the problems, let's define personalised content.
 Personalised content is any content that is specific to a user.
 A "Logout" link in the page header is personalised because the page knows that *you* are logged in and that *you* may want to logout.
 So, about those problems...

 ## Multiple HTTP requests

 Instead of having a single HTTP request that contains the entire required response there will now be multiple.
 The first would be for the Document containing non-personalised content (which will be content-cached after the first request).
 The subsequent request will be via AJAX (and is obviously not content-cached).
 This means *this* request will be hitting your web server anyway with the same latency as always.
 Also, there might be a request for each encapsulated portion of content i.e. Personalised header might be one call, and personalised products might be another call.
-But this is a bit of an architecture rabbit-hole which won't be discussed further in this article.
+But this is a bit of an architecture rabbit-hole which leads nicely to...

+## Architecture

+The best way to describe the domino affect of a "quick-win" like this is just to ask a few questions which impacts development effort and performance. *Do you have one extra request for personalised content?
+Do you have multiple?
+Do you serve it as JSON and then parse that on the client?
+How do you organise your scripts for this?
+How do you organise the view partials for this on the server?*

 ## Accessibility